Jahjahhhh/EEG-SHIELD/README.md

 ---

-## ✍️ Author & Contributions
+## Author & Contributions

 - Project by Jia Peng Xu
 - Supervised by Kristian M. Agbogba

 ---
 ## Future considerations
 - Use something else than an ESP32, they're running FreeRTOS under the hood!
 Did not know this at the time.
-Will use something like an STM32 or a Atmel micro next time.
+Will use something like an STM32 or an Atmel micro next time.